vaibhavsagar/website/drafts/industrial-strength-deployments.md

 think about how the process I've outlined here compares.
 In which ways is it better or worse?

+Since this is the workflow I've had the most experience with, it was a rude shock to start working with container-based deployments where even tiny changes require a full (slow) rebuild, and the actual deployment lifecycle is more complex and error-prone.
+I think it's important to point out that things don't have to be this way.

 In my [Functional
 DevOps](https://vaibhavsagar.com/blog/2019/07/04/functional-devops/) post, I
 outlined some characteristics of an ideal DevOps workflow, and I think the